xrdocs/application-hosting/_tutorials/2016-07-09-iperf-netconf-to-influence-ospf-path-cost.md

 This series is meant to help a beginner get started with application-hosting on IOS-XR.

-**In this tutorial** we intend to utilize techniques learnt in the above series to solve a path remediation problem:
+**In this tutorial** we intend to utilize almost all the techniques learnt in the above series to solve a path remediation problem:

 *  Set up a couple of paths between two routers.
-In this example we connect the routers back-to-back and set up ECMP (equal cost multipath) links between them.
-One interface is forcefully selected as the reference link based on OSPF cost configuration.
+Bring up OSPF neighborship on both links.
+One link is forced to be the reference link by increasing the ospf cost of the other link.

 *  Use a monitoring technique to determine the bandwidth, jitter, latency etc. parameters along the traffic path.
-In this example we use iperf inside a container.
+In this example we use iperf running inside a container.

-*  Simulate network degradation (through link flaps) to test a python app (inside the LXC) that uses iperf's results to detect the flaps and causes failover by changing the OSPF path cost over a netconf session.
+*  Simulate network degradation to test a python app (inside the LXC) that uses iperf's results to detect  and causes failover by changing the OSPF path cost over a netconf session.

 This is illustrated below: